manuelgeek/laravel-blogging-platform/README.md

 `php artisan queue:work` or `php artisan queue:listen`

 For more on auto scalling this, look at the next [Docker](#Docker) section.

+## Running Tests

+Tests are also automated in Github through Github Actions

+`php artisan run test`

 ## Docker